jennazee/different/README.md

-parcel
+different
 =========

-parcel is a node module for parsing git diff from a url or file.
+different is a node module for parsing git diff from a url or file.

 Version
 --